On convergence and optimality of maximum-likelihood APA: ML-APA: Online MLE for adaptive filtering

 Solving for $\Delta \wv$, it is straightforward to see that

-Here, $\wv_0$ plays the role of a rough estimate of the desired parameters ($\wv^*$) available from a different set of data.
 Note that setting $\delta = 0$ and assuming that $s\geq L$, $\wv^{(0)}_{s}=X_s(\delta I_s+ X_s^TX_s)^{-1}\yv_s$ denotes the ordinary least squares estimate of $\wv^*$.
 In that special case, $\wv^{(0)}_{s}$ is an unbiased estimate of $\wv^*$, which is the minimum variance unbiased estimator under our assumption that $Z_s$ is Gaussian.
 With $\delta > 0$, the estimator is no longer unbiased, but if $\delta$ is chosen correctly, the mean squared error can be somewhat lower than that of the unbiased estimate.
 Theorem \ref{thm:offline} below provides a lower bound on the mean squared error achieved by $\wv^{(\delta)}_{s}$ and shows that if the initial error $a_0=\|\wv_0-\wv^*\|^2\sigma_x^2/\sigma_z^2$ is {\em known}, the best regularization factor parameter is

 (Note also that $\wv^{(c_0^{-1})}$ happens to be the ML estimate of $\wv^*$, under a Bayesian model with $\wv_0 \sim{\cal{N}}({\bf 0}_L,\frac{a_0}{L} I_L )$ .)

 \begin{theorem} Assume that $\yv_s=X_s^T\wv^*+Z_s$, where $X_s\in \mathds{R}^{L\times s}$ and $Z_s\in\mathds{R}^{s}$ are independent and the entries of $X_s$ and $Z_s$ are i.i.d.~$\Nc(0,\sigma_x^2)$ and $\Nc(0,\sigma_z^2)$, respectively.
 Let $\wv^{(\delta)}_{s}=\wv_0+ X_s(\delta I_s+ X_s^TX_s)^{-1}(\yv_s-X_s^T\wv_0)$, where $\wv_0\in\mathds{R}^{L}$ is a fixed vector and $\delta \geq 0$ .
 Let $a^{(\delta)}_s=\|\wv^{(\delta)}_{s}-\wv^*\|^2\sigma_x^2/\sigma_z^2$ .
 Then, if $s \leq L$,